kaidez/kaidez.com/ajax-tutorial/index.md

 };
 ...
 {% endprism %}
-Once `readyState` equaled `4` and our code successfully connected to the server, it created two variables: `players` and `text`. `players` grabbed our data with `responseText` like before and converted it to a readable JSON format with `JSON.parse`.
+Once `readyState` equaled `4` and our code successfully connected to the server, it created two variables: `players` and `text`. `players` grabbed our data with `responseText` like before and converted it to a more-readable JavaScript object format with `JSON.parse`.

 `text` referred to the `<div id="textTarget">` element on the HTML page.
 As before, our data loaded into this element.